chonton/updates-maven-plugin/README.md

 # updates-maven-plugin

-Report which dependencies of a project have updates.
+Report of which dependencies of a project have updates.
 This plugin provides a similar report to the [versions updates-report](https://www.mojohaus.org/versions-maven-plugin/dependency-updates-report-mojo.html).
 This plugin provides simpler configuration to eliminate non-production updates in the report.
 This plugin will only produce an xml report of updates for the declared dependencies in a project.